Complicated Job DAGs, Ingress, and Egress

 If you want to replicate this or any of the workflows in these examples, but you don’t want to manually recreate them using the Workflow Editor, you can always copy and paste this text into a file and open the file in the Workflow Editor.
 Or you can just press “e” to open the text editor window in the Workflow Editor and paste in this text!

-The preceding sections have covered the major aspects of building workflow through the GUI.
+The preceding sections have covered the major aspects of building workflow through the web UI.
 We will cover job arrays, distributed jobs, GPU jobs and other advanced resource requests in other sections.